beNative/git-automation/FUNCTIONAL_MANUAL.md

 -   **Name:** The custom name you assigned to the repository.
 -   **Status:** The current state of the repository (e.g., `Idle`, `Syncing`, `Success`, `Failed`).
 -   **Remote URL & Local Path:** The Git/SVN remote URL and the local path on your machine.
 Each has a **copy icon** next to it for quickly copying the path to your clipboard.
+Clicking the web link will open it in your configured browser.
 -   **Branch/VCS:** For Git, this is a dropdown menu to view and switch between all local and remote branches.
 For SVN, it just indicates the VCS type.
 -   **Visual Status:** For Git repos, shows if you are ahead/behind the remote and a summary of changed files (e.g., `+1 ~2` for 1 added, 2 modified).
 -   **"Updates Available" Indicator:** Appears below the branch/VCS info if there are changes on the remote that you can pull or update.